United Kingdom constitutional law: Regional government

-The constitution of UK's regional governments is an uncodified patchwork of authorities, mayors, councils and devolved assemblies.
+The constitution of British regional governments is an uncodified patchwork of authorities, mayors, councils and devolved government.
 In Wales, Scotland, Northern Ireland and London unified district or borough councils have local government powers, and since 1998 to 2006 new regional assemblies or Parliaments exercise extra powers devolved from Westminster.
 In England, there are 55 unitary authorities in the larger towns (e.g. Bristol, Brighton, Milton Keynes) and 36 metropolitan boroughs (surrounding Liverpool, Manchester, Leeds, Birmingham, Sheffield, and Newcastle) which function as unitary local authorities.

 In other parts of England, local government is split between two tiers of authority: 32 larger County Councils, and within those 192 District Councils, each sharing different functions.
 Since 1994, England has had eight regions for administrative purposes at Whitehall, yet these have no regional government or democratic assembly (like in London, Scotland, Wales or Northern Ireland) after a 2004 referendum on a North East Assembly failed.
 This means that England has among the most centralised, and disunified systems of governance in the Commonwealth or Europe.